mozbrick/brick/component/iconbutton/README.md

 # Overview

-Iconbuttons are essentially buttons with an anchored icon in addition to a label.
+Iconbuttons are essentially buttons with an anchored icon in addition to a content label.

 # Usage

     <x-iconbutton src="http://placekitten.com/20" icon-anchor="right">Hello</x-iconbutton>

-Indicates that the browser should render a button with an icon of a kitten to the right of the button's label, which reads "Hello".
+Indicates that the browser should render a button with an icon of a kitten to the right of the button's content, which reads "Hello".

 # Attributes